lucic71/Licenta2022/Notes.markdown

     clear yet)
     - future work should focus mainly on the limitations chapter and the future work described in the TOI
+# 2022 April 11, Post-meeting notes

+Adding these here, since it seems to be useful to write down ideas that haven't made it to the meeting.

+We currently have some issues motivating our paper: we need to identify the core claim(s) regarding our paper.
+So far we are left with some ideas from last week and a few keywords: costs, metrics, evaluation, porting, portability.
+We're not sure these are what we want to cover.

+Some questions related to porting, which might help drive the discussion
+forward:

+- How can we evaluate the costs?
+  * Is the evaluation specific to our project? or can it be applied to any porting process?
+- How do we measure costs? is time (measured in man-hours) the only relevant metric?
+  * Where did the bulk of porting time go?
+  * Can porting time be optimized?
+- How can we estimate porting costs beforehand?
+  * Can we do this without knowing the system?
+  * Can we do this without knowing the exact requirements?
+- What is the plus-value of our port? which parts of our system did we port more exactly, and what are the particularities of the new environment versus the old one?
+- Is porting challenging/difficult/costly (which one of these?!) due to system complexity? or due to lack of comprehension of the system? or due to both? or due to some other cause?
+- What is the measure of our success? where did we succeed? where did we fail?
+  * is our implementation 100% conformant to our design?
+  * is there anything lacking in our implementation?
+  * if yes, what would be the effort required to reach a full implementation?
+  * is this effort just engineering? are we still lacking knowledge?
+- How does this particular porting experience compare/relate to other porting projects?
+- Is the software we approached "portable"? according to the definition of portability given in Ghandorh et al., 2020.
+  * What percentage of code had to be adapted to the new environment?
+  * What components had to be adapted? what components had to be eliminated?

+Some questions are worth answering more than others and some can be answered more realistically than others.
+What's the best that we can do here?

+Are there any questions that we are missing?